MicrosoftDocs/dynamics365smb-docs/business-central/finance-powerbi-profitability.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

+The **Profitability** report helps executives and high-level decision-makers assess your company's financial success through key performance indicators (KPIs) for important profitability metrics, such as:

+- Net profit
+- Net profit mMargin
+- Gross profit
+- Gross profit margin

-The Profitability Report is designed to help you, as an executive or high-level decision-maker, assess your company's financial success through key profitability metrics like: Net Profit, Net Profit Margin, Gross Profit, and Gross Profit Margin.
-The KPI cards highlight these metrics and their supporting inputs.
-This report provides a clear view of both gross and net profit trends over time, enabling you to monitor financial performance and evaluate profitability.
+The KPIs highlight these metrics and their supporting inputs.
+This report provides a clear view of both gross and net profit trends over time, so you can monitor financial performance and evaluate profitability.

 :::image type="content" source="media/finance/profitability-report.png" alt-text="Screenshot of the Profitability report" lightbox="media/finance/profitability-report.png":::

-## How to use the report
+## Use the report

-The target audience for the *Profitability* report is
+The audiences for the report are:

 - Executives
 - Directors
 - Other high-level decision makers

-As an executive, you would use the Profitability report to analyze gross and net profits over time.
-Combining global and shortcut dimensions with fiscal period filters, you can quickly visualize trends and gain insights into key drivers of financial performance.
+Executives use the report to analyze gross and net profits over time.
+Combining global and shortcut dimensions with fiscal period filters lets you quickly visualize trends and gain insights into key drivers of financial performance.

 <!-- ## Key Performance Indicators (KPIs)